yiwan330445/rcc/README.md

 ![Robocorp Command Center (RCC)](/docs/title.png)

-Robocorp Command Center or `rcc` is a set of tooling that allows you to create, mange, and distribute Python-based self-contained automation packages - or robots as we call them.
+Robocorp Command Center or `rcc` is a set of tooling that allows you to create, manage, and distribute Python-based self-contained automation packages - or robots as we call them.
 Together with [robot.yaml](https://robocorp.com/docs/setup/robot-yaml-format) configuration file, `rcc` is a foundation that allows anyone to build and share automation with ease.

 ## Getting Started